-Should you need help finding reform schools or residential schools for troubled youth or all-girl schools or troubled youth programs, please let us know.
+Should you need help finding teenage boarding schools or homes for troubled youth or therapeutic boarding schools or Christian boarding schools, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 Let Your Teens Have Their Own Experiences | Rescue Youth